 Fifteen thousand people gathered to hear the Henry Louis Gates, Jr. RootsTech keynote address in person.
 Countless others followed the livestream.
 And we were all rewarded with a presentation full of insight and laughter, plus a call to action.
 This is quite simply the best genealogy presentation I have ever heard.
-And if you missed it, here’s the YouTube video.
+And if you missed it you can see his keynote at this LDS Church link.

 Forty years ago when I began as a genealogy librarian, the library users were exclusively white and mostly concerned with qualifying for lineage groups.
 I was happy to help library users with these goals.
 But deep down, a part of me felt that my (European) immigrant family was excluded from genealogy.
 Gradually, digital collections and the Internet changed this.
 Expanded access to European and Scandinavian records made it possible for people like me – whose ancestors arrived in the U.S. after 1880 – to research their families.

 And now, because of Dr. Gates’s inclusive philosophy, and ability to convene many disciplines in creative ways, genealogy has expanded before our eyes.
 A engaged follower of his, I was hooked when I saw the episode featuring Yo-Yo Ma.
 His guests of many ethnicities and accomplishments, together with the primary source and genetic research Dr. Gates presents, makes this a favorite show.

 A Call to Action